William the Silent: From politician to rebel

 Following the Beeldenstorm, unrest in the Netherlands grew, and Margaret agreed to grant the wishes of the Confederacy, provided the noblemen would help to restore order.
 She also allowed more important noblemen, including William of Orange, to assist the Confederacy, and William went to Antwerp where he succeeded in quelling the riot.
-In late 1566, and early 1567, it became clear that she would not be allowed to fulfil her promises, and when several minor rebellions failed, many Calvinists and Lutherans fled the country.
+In late 1566, and early 1567, it became clear that she would not be allowed to fulfill her promises, and when several minor rebellions failed, many Calvinists and Lutherans fled the country.
 Following the announcement that Philip II, unhappy with the situation in the Netherlands, would dispatch his loyal general Fernando Álvarez de Toledo, 3rd Duke of Alba, or Alva (also known as "The Iron Duke"), to restore order, William laid down his functions and retreated to his native Nassau in April 1567.
 He had been financially involved with several of the rebellions.

 After his arrival in August 1567, Alba established the Council of Troubles (known to the people as the Council of Blood) to judge those involved in the rebellion and the iconoclasm.
-William was one of the 10,000 to be summoned before the Council, but he failed to appear.
+William was one of the 10,000 to be summoned before the council, but he failed to appear.
 He was subsequently declared an outlaw, and his properties were confiscated.
 As one of the most prominent and popular politicians of the Netherlands, William of Orange emerged as the leader of armed resistance.
 He financed the Watergeuzen, refugee Protestants who formed bands of corsairs and raided the coastal cities of the Netherlands (often killing Spanish and Dutch alike).
 He also raised an army, consisting mostly of German mercenaries, to fight Alba on land.
 William allied with the French Huguenots, following the end of the second Religious War in France when they had troops to spare.
 Led by his brother Louis, the army invaded the northern Netherlands in 1568.
 However, the plan failed almost from the start.
 The Huguenots were defeated by French royal troops before they could invade, and a small force under Jean de Villers was captured within two days.
 Villers gave all the plans of the campaign to the Spanish following his capture.
 On 23 May, the army under the command of Louis won the Battle of Heiligerlee in the northern province of Groningen against a Spanish army led by the stadtholder of the northern provinces, Jean de Ligne, Duke of Arenberg.
 Arenberg was killed in the battle, as was William's brother Adolf.
 Alba countered by killing a number of convicted noblemen (including the Counts of Egmont and Hoorn on 6 June), and then by leading an expedition to Groningen.
 There, he annihilated Louis' forces on German territory in the Battle of Jemmingen on 21 July, although Louis managed to escape.
 These two battles are now considered to be the start of the Eighty Years' War.